skyward-er/boardcore/src/shared/utils/Registry/README.md

 - `clear`: Clears the configuration both in frontend and backend components, starting with an empty configuration.

-- `visit`: Given a callback, it does apply it for each element of the actual configuration with the id and EntryStructUnion parameters.
+- `forEach`: Given a callback, it does apply it for each element of the actual configuration with the id and EntryStructUnion parameters.

 ### Data structures
 The data structures are managed in 2 main header files.